 Scrolled around the outside of the longhorn is the phrase, “The eyes of Texas are upon upon you.”
 The song titled “The Eyes of Texas” made its debut in 1903.
-UT student John Lang Sinclair first scrawled the words on a scrap of brown laundry paper that is now on display in the Alumni Center.

 The longhorn is the mascot of the university.
 Associated with Texas and the West, the longhorn is a symbol of strength and determination.
 Bevo, the first live longhorn mascot, made his first appearance in 1916.

 Above the longhorn is the Texas Exes symbol.
 It was first used in 1967 to “brand” ex-students of the university returning to campus for an annual reunion known as Round-Up.
 On the ring, it signifies that the wearer is linked to generations of University of Texas graduates.

 While a student, the ring is properly worn with the Tower facing in, signifying it is close to your heart.
 Upon graduation, the ring should be worn with the Texas Exes symbol facing in.